DavidVargasxyz/davidvargasxyz.github.io/content/linux/Jobs.md

 	- display jobs.
 - `bg `
 	- Shell built-in command
-	- move a job to the background or restart a job in the background that was suspended with Ctrl+z.
+	- Move a job to the background or restart a job in the background that was suspended with `Ctrl+z`.
 - `fg `
 	- Shell built-in command
-	- move a job to the foreground
+	- Move a job to the foreground
 - `Ctrl+z `
 	- Suspends a foreground job and allows the terminal window to be used for other purposes